x56sandmanx/SandBot/README.md

 -beg

 Features:
-Has a welcome message
+Has a welcome message,
-Has auto roles
+has auto roles

 Currently Working:
 A fully flegded shop and a work command that allows users to apply for jobs for pay.